Table of Contents

 De Vega still holds the Senior and Junior 200 Records.

 Zion-Corrales-Nelson broke* Her 200m Record in 2019 with a 23.18 clocking.

 Two Strongest Candidates pass into Senior Category in a few months

-The Duo of Richardson and Nelson who have represented the Philippines already in several international meets.
-Are both Filipino Heritage athletes (athletes with a Filipino Parent).
+The Duo of Richardson and Nelson have represented the Philippines already in several international meets; they are Filipino Heritage athletes (athletes with a Filipino Parent).
 And they are both based in the United States.

 They are both born in 1998, so they would only have until December 31 to eclipse De Vega Junior 200m Record.